envoy/ibeacon-experiment-report/README.md

 In this testing scenario, we basically turn off the device, then turn it on and unlock it.
 Put it into sleep mode.
 Then stop and start iBeacon signal.

-1. Enter region - Doesn't works ❌
+1. Enter region - Doesn't work ❌

 	<table>
 		<tr>